-This article explains how to monitor and manage the Datto Direct to Cloud Agent on a test machine.
+This article explains how to monitor and manage the Datto Cloud Continuity for PCs Agent on a production machine.

-This article assumes that you have already installed the Datto Direct to Cloud Agent on your test machine.
-If you have not already done so, see the Direct to Cloud: Getting Started article before proceeding.
+This article assumes that you have already installed the Cloud Continuity Agent on your production machine.
+If you have not already done so, see the Datto's Cloud Continuity for PCs: Getting Started article before proceeding.

-When the Direct to Cloud (DTC) backup agent is running, you will see its icon in the Windows system tray area next to the clock, as shown in Figure 1.
+When the Cloud Continuity backup agent is running, you will see its icon in the Windows system tray area next to the clock, as shown in Figure 1.

-You can check the Direct to Cloud Agent's status at a glance by observing the color of its tray icon.
+You can check the Cloud Continuity Agent's status at a glance by observing the color of its tray icon.
 Each color has a different meaning:

-Mousing over the Direct to Cloud icon in the notification area will provide additional detail about the status of the agent.
+Positioning your cursor over the Cloud Continuity icon in the notification area will provide additional detail about the status of the agent.

-After you register the agent, right-clicking the DTC icon will display the following options.
-If you have not registered the agent, you will only see a prompt to Open DTC registration page.
+After you register the agent, right-clicking the Cloud Continuity icon will display the following options.
+If you have not registered the agent, you will only see a prompt to open the Cloud Continuity registration page.